tvdboom/ATOM/docs_sources/api/models/lars.md

 <a href="https://github.com/tvdboom/ATOM/blob/master/atom/basemodel.py#L317">[source]</a>
 </span>
 </div>
-Delete the model from the trainer.
-If it's the last model in the trainer, the metric is reset.
+If it's the last model in atom, the metric is reset.
 Use this method to drop unwanted models from the pipeline or to free some memory before saving.
 The model is not removed from any active mlflow experiment.
 <br /><br /><br />